A photo of a koala in a tree looking down

-University of Sydney researcher Dr Valentina Mella was doing a study on koalas when she placed a camera in a tree on a property in the Liverpool Plains, north-west of Sydney.
+University of Sydney researcher Dr Valentina Mella was studying koalas when she placed a camera in a tree on a property in the Liverpool Plains, north-west of Sydney.
 You’ll never believe what happened next.
 Well, you probably will because we’ve already told you.
-The below video is the first video evidence of foxes climbing trees as high as four metres and showing predatory behaviour.
+The below is the first video evidence of foxes climbing trees as high as four metres and showing predatory behaviour.

 Mella’s camera caught the fox in the act of sniffing out prey – via New Scientist.